TheJacksonLaboratory/wn2vec/docs/index.rst

 WordNet-based synonym Replacement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The XYZ script from the wn2vec package is used to replace non-biomedical synonyms with WordNet identifiers.
+The /run_wn_replacement.py script from the wn2vec package is used to replace non-biomedical synonyms with WordNet identifiers.

 See :ref:`wnreplacement` for details.